 Toggle menu

-How and where is your waste and recycling processed.
+How and where your rubbish and recycling is processed.

-Find out how Veolia recycle different materials below.
+Find out how we recycle different materials below.

 Plastic bottles, tins/cans and aerosols

-The plastic bottles, cans and aerosols are separated and then further sorted into different grades and bailed ready for transport to reprocessors where they are turned into new products such as new milk bottles and drink cans.
+Plastic bottles, cans and aerosols are separated and then further sorted into different grades.
+They are then bailed ready for transport to reprocessors where they are turned into new products such as new milk bottles and drink cans.

 Paper and card

-It is bulked at the transfer station, ready to be transported to paper mills where it is turned into more paper and card.
+Paper and card is bulked (compacted together) at the transfer station, ready to be transported to paper mills where it is turned into more paper and card.

 Textiles